Zytha/Zytha/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👨‍💻 All of my projects are available at [https://zytha.github.io](https://zytha.github.io)
+- 👨‍💻 All of my projects are available at [My Personal Portfolio](https://zytha.ml)

 - 💬 Ask me about **Minecraft Bedrock**